juridiener/dotfiles-config/vim-sheets.md

   % = Jump to corresponding item, e.g. from an open brace to its matching closing brace
   | = Jump to the 1st column of the current line
-  42| = Jump to the 42nd column of the current line g; = Jump to the place of last edit.
-Can be quite helpful while debugging or editing files.
+  42| = Jump to the 42nd column of the current line g; = Jump to the place of last edit. (back) : in current file g, = Jump to the place of new edit (forth) : in current file

   " = Return to the line where the cursor was before the latest jump.
   `` = Return to the cursor position before the latest jump (undo the jump)